 For the last few months, Head of Professional Development, Roger Wilson, has introduced a range of industry experts to members of our Jazz Orchestra and Jazz Exchange.
 Whether it’s marketing, promotion, tax or funding, each speaker brings a unique set of insights and experiences ideally suited for contemporary musicians at the onset of their careers.

-We (virtually) caught up with Serious’ Associate Director Amy Pearce for a talk on the truth about getting gigs.
+Amy Pearce is a freelance promoter, producer and strategic creative consultant, Director of Global Strategy for Edition Records and on the Board of The F-List.
+We (virtually) caught up with Amy Pearce for a talk on the truth about getting gigs.

 Why is it important that musicians establish personal relationships with promoters/programmers?

 Live performance will likely be one of a musician’s income streams and therefore it’s important they feel comfortable managing that part of their career and working with that part of the industry.

 I don’t see personal relationships as meaning you need to be best friends.
 It’s about building a relationship so that when it comes to asking for a gig, there’s a context for that ask.
 Maybe you’ve introduced yourself a few months previously and sent them a link to your new album.
 Maybe you followed that up with an album review or an invite to another gig you are playing so they can see you live.
 Maybe by building that connection you learn more about how the business works from their point of view.

 There are considerably more excellent musicians performing exciting music than there are performance opportunities.
 Programmers are inundated by requests, so make sure that when they get to your email they recognise and feel positively about your name and music.